Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations

-\item The isomorphism that the operadic identity gives rise to agrees with the symmetry isomorphism of the pairing by Remark~\ref{remarkphi2}.
-Point (C) in Corollary~\ref{remgenrel} tells us that the square of the first of these isomorphisms is the identity, but this already holds because of the symmetry of the pairing.
+\item The isomorphism that the operadic identity gives rise to agrees with the symmetry isomorphism of the pairing.
+Point (C) in Corollary~\ref{remgenrel} tells us that the square of the first of these isomorphism is the identity, but this already holds because of the symmetry of the pairing.

 \item The product generator $\mu$ gives an isomorphism

 whose threefold composition is the identity.